kajev/UFOs/README.md

 ### Drawbacks:
 The filter method is case sensitive and needs a better search algorithm.
 Should add a calendar UI so users can click on it to accurately get the dates they want.
 ### Future Changes:
 Remove case-sensitivity in the textboxes.
-Add drop down menus
+Add drop down menus.
+Fix the color schematic